There are writers. And then there are professional writers.

 - Repeat information.

-But since they are aware of their mistakes and disciplined, they produce more sophisticated content than writers who don’t rigorously examine their own work.
+But since they are disciplined, and aware that they make mistakes, they produce more sophisticated content than writers who don’t rigorously examine their own work.

-Here are three practices that strengthen your self-editing skills.
+Here are three steps that strengthen your self-editing skills.

 However, your first draft is almost certainly going to be a mess that no one other than you will understand.